ChrystalMoonBase/ChrystalMoonBase/README.md

 **You represent a university, lab, or institution:** Phase 0 demonstrators need facilities, equipment, and expertise.
 The repository is the place to start that conversation.

-Read CONTRIBUTING. md for full guidelines.
+Read CONTRIBUTING.md for full guidelines.

 ---